rakeshsangadikar/voting-dapp/README.md

 # Voting DApp

->This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app), integrated with Hardhat for smart contract development and deployment.
+> This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app), integrated with Hardhat for smart contract development and deployment.

+---

+**Created and managed by Rakesh Sangadikar**

 ---